Site Section Links

 Can We Agree?

-1. Can we agree that there are two factors or developments that underlie any or every thing meaningful, and that these two things are the sustenance and enhancement of life?
+1. Can we agree that there are two factors or developments that underlie any or every thing meaningful, and that these two aspects are the sustenance and enhancement of life?
+That every issue needs to be looked at in the context of these?

 2. Can we agree that all are worthy of being treated humanely, without imputing equality in any physical or mental dimension?